cornellius-gp/linear_operator/README.md

 torch.linalg.solve(C, d)  # A torch.Tensor
 ```

-For more examples, see the [examples section](https://linear-operator.readthedocs.io/en/latest/)
+For more examples, see the [examples folder](https://github.com/cornellius-gp/linear_operator/blob/main/examples/).
-in the documentation.